G-Core/product-documentation/documentation/cdn/cdn-resource-options/cache/modify-cache-key.md

 * `$request_uri`: The full original request URI.
 If used with the <a href="https://gcore.com/docs/cdn/cdn-resource-options/rewrite-redirect-requests-from-the-cdn-to-the-origin" target="_blank">rewrite feature</a> in conjunction with this option, this variable retains the value of the original URI, not the rewritten one.
 * `$scheme`: The protocol used in the request.
 * `$uri`: The current normalized URI in the request.
 The value of this variable may change during request processing.
 For example, it’ll change during internal redirects or when using index files.

+## Best practices and considerations

+When configuring a cache key, take into account the following aspects to ensure optimal cache behavior:

+* Using both `$uri` and `$request_uri` cache keys simultaneously will result in the cache following the `$request_uri` key—query strings won't be ignored because `$request_uri` includes the query string.

+* The `$scheme` cache key does not work correctly when the Redirect HTTP to HTTPS option is enabled.
+All requests will be redirected to HTTPS, with no cache under the `$scheme` key.

+* Using the `$uri` cache key overrides the <a href="https://gcore.com/docs/cdn/cdn-resource-options/cache/ignore-the-set-cookie-or-query-string-parameters-when-caching-content-on-cdn-servers" target="_blank">Ignore query string</a> option.

+* Cache keys restricted or added by administrators can’t be modified by the client.
+You can only select from the available options or <a href="mailto:support@gcore.com" target="_blank">contact support</a> to request changes to such keys.

+* When you use modified cache keys, prefetch may not cover all possible cache cases.
+For instance, if your cache key includes both the `$request_method` and `$uri`, prefetching will result in warm-only HEAD requests.
+GET requests won't be preloaded into the cache.